 Architect Gene R. Smith even designed the furniture for the Hollywood Hills home created with Ralph I. Yanagawa, and is including that and more in the asking price.

-The furniture, custom made by architect Gene R. Smith to go with this Italianate/postmodern home in the Hollywood Hills, is included in the asking price of $2.249 million.
+The furniture, custom-made by architect Gene R. Smith to go with this Italianate/postmodern home in the Hollywood Hills, is included in the asking price of $2.249 million.

 Frank Lloyd Wright often designed custom furniture to go in the homes he created, in order to complete his aesthetic vision.
 You don’t see that happening much these days, unless, of course, the architect is creating a dream home for his or her own personal use.
 That’s exactly the case of this Italianate/postmodern home on Seattle Drive in the Hollywood Hills.
-After a little over 20 years, architect Gene R. Smith is ready to move on, and he’s including the custom-made furniture in the asking price of $2.249 million.
+After a little more than 20 years, architect Gene R. Smith is ready to move on, and he’s including the custom-made furniture in the asking price of $2.249 million.

-Of course, the custom-designed furniture is but one of the many assets of this four-bedroom, four-bath, 4,000-square-foot home that sits conveniently close to Mulholland Drive and Nichols Canyon Road, on a quiet cul-de-sac just a few minutes away from both Sunset and Ventura Boulevards.
+Of course, the custom-designed furniture is but one of the many assets of this four-bedroom, four-bath, 4,000-square-foot California home that sits conveniently close to Mulholland Drive and Nichols Canyon Road, on a quiet cul-de-sac just a few minutes away from both Sunset and Ventura Boulevards.
 Surprisingly enough for the area, the property is on the edge of 24 acres of conservation land, with hiking trails galore.